Wilmon W. Blackmar: Post-war life

 Following his honorable discharge from the military, Blackmar returned to Phillips Exeter, where he had been awarded the school's history prize in 1864, and then went on to complete his legal studies at the Harvard Law School in 1868.
 Admitted to the Suffolk Bar following his graduation, he served as a lawyer during the 1880s and 1890s, a fact confirmed by his 1894 application for a United States passport, which also noted that he was a permanent resident of Hingham, Massachusetts who was a 53-year-old man who was 5'7" tall with dark hair and blue eyes with an oval face with a high forehead, straight nose, round chin, and fair complexion.

 After marrying Helen R. Brewster, a Boston resident who was a daughter of John R. Brewster, on November 17, 1880, he and his wife then divided their time between their permanent residence at 72 Commonwealth Avenue in Boston and their summer home, "World's End Farm," in Hingham.
 Having joined his local chapter of the Grand Army of the Republic in 1867 (John A. Andrew Post No. 15, Boston), he also remained active with the G.A.R for the remainder of his life, helping to establish Boston's Edward W. Kinsley Post (No. 113) and serving in various positions at the organization's national level.

+In 1881 he was elected as an original companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS).
+He was assigned MOLLUS insignia number 2276.

 Upon retirement, he served as Judge Advocate General for several Massachusetts governors, and was also elected Commander-in-Chief of the Grand Army of the Republic in 1904, a position he continued to hold until his death.